Long Sequence Hopfield Memory: s for Sequence Storage

 \subsection{Sequence capacity}

 To derive analytical results for the capacity, we must choose a distribution to generate the patterns.
 As is standard in studies of the classic HN and MHNs \cite{petritis1996thermodynamic,bovier1999sharp,mceliece1987capacity,weisbuch1985scaling,hertz2018introduction,amit1985infinite,amit1985spin,amit1987saturation,krotov2016dense,demircigilModelAssociativeMemory2017a}, we choose this to be the Rademacher distribution, where $\xi_j^{\mu} \in \{-1, +1\}$ with equal probability for all neurons $j$ in all patterns $\mu$, and calculate the capacity for different update rules.
+If one is allowed to specially engineer the patterns, even the \SeqNet can store a sequence of length $2^{N}$ \cite{muscinelli2017orbits}, but this construction is not relevant to associative recall of realistic sequences.
+Rademacher patterns are a more appropriate model for generic patterns while remaining theoretically tractable.

 We consider both the robustness of a single transition, and the robustness of propagation through the full sequence.
 For a fixed network size $N \in \{2, 3, \ldots\}$ and an error tolerance $c \in [0,1)$, we define the single-transition and sequence capacities by

 and